EESSI/docs/docs/blog/posts/2025/11/eessi-k8.md

 [Kubernetes](https://kubernetes.io/), also known as K8s, is an open-source container orchestration platform widely used for automating the deployment, scaling, and management of containerized applications.
 Normally, deploying a specific application on Kubernetes requires preparing a container image including the target software and all its dependencies.
-Furthermore, the software should be optimized depending on the target hardware architecture to achieve the best performance, which could prove particularly challenging especially on etherogeneous systems.
+Furthermore, the software should be optimized depending on the target hardware architecture to achieve the best performance, which could prove particularly challenging especially on heterogeneous systems.
 Implementing an integration of EESSI with Kubernetes will allow the many sites and enterprises that already use K8s to more easily get access to a wide variety of optimized software installations

 In this blog post, we present a proof of concept (PoC) for deploying EESSI on a Kubernetes cluster.